Humblepics

 This was the idea that caused the “split.”
 Jung agreed with Freud about the personal unconscious, but he believed there was a deeper layer, one we are all born with.
 The “Collective Unconscious” is a shared, inherited “software” for all humanity, filled with “Archetypes”—universal symbols like the Hero, the Mother, and the Shadow—that shape our myths, dreams, and core instincts.

-3. Concept: The Shadow Self (Jung)
+3. The Shadow Self (Jung)

 “Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.” – Carl Jung

 The “Shadow” is one of Jung’s most practical concepts.
 It’s the “dark side” of our personality—all the parts of ourselves (anger, jealousy, fear, passion) that we repress because they are socially unacceptable.
-Jung’s path to wholeness (“individuation”) wasn’t to defeat the shadow, but to integrate it—to acknowledge and accept it, thus taking away its power to control us from the dark.
+Jung’s path to wholeness wasn’t to defeat the shadow, but to integrate it—to acknowledge and accept it, thus taking away its power to control us from the dark.

-4. Concept: The Goal of Life (Freud)
+4. The Goal of Life: To Love and Work (Freud)

 “Love and work… work and love, that’s all there is.” – Sigmund Freud

 Freud was, at his core, a pragmatist.
 When asked what a “normal” person should be able to do, his answer was simple: “to love and to work.”
 His goal for psychoanalysis wasn’t to create a spiritual, “whole” person.
-It was to heal the “neurotic” so they could become a productive, “normal” member of society, capable of forming relationships and holding down a job.
+It was to heal the “neurotic” so they could become a productive member of society, capable of forming relationships and holding down a job.

-5. Concept: The Goal of Life (Jung)
+5. The Goal of Life: Individuation (Jung)

 “The privilege of a lifetime is to become who you truly are.” – Carl Jung